28 April 2023

 - Since the codebase can be divided into completely independently developed units based on functionalities, it’s an obvious choice for distributed teams, especially for developers who represent various technology stacks.

-Now, let’s try to figure out when microservices might not be the best choice.
-Let’s consider a couple scenarios.
+Now, let’s try to figure out when microservices might not be the best choice – cons of microservices.
+Let’s consider a couple of scenarios.

 What is good for Netflix may not be good for us

-Large companies, such as Netflix, which employ various development teams all over the place, can benefit greatly from the modular nature of microservices.
-The cost of implementing a microservices-based architecture tends to be higher than building a monolithic app (you need to account for a log monitoring system, request tracing and the ability to deploy the entire system as well as any individual microservice).
-It may not be worth it for systems that don’t expect large traffic, scalability issues and mixing various technologies.
+Large companies, such as Netflix, which employ various development teams all over the place, can benefit greatly from the modular nature of microservices and the independent services it offers.
+The cost of implementing a microservices-based architecture tends to be higher than building a monolithic app (you need to account for a log monitoring system, request tracing, and the ability to deploy the entire system as well as any individual microservice).
+It may not be worth it for systems that don’t expect large traffic, scalability issues, and mixing of various technologies.

 Too much agile can make you rigid